louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

       - Handled duplicate slots with appropriate validation
       - Generated consistent barcodes for all slots

+18. **Product Storage Synchronization Issue Identified**:
+    - Discovered a critical mismatch in the product identification during ProductStorage synchronization:
+      - The `ProductStorageTransformer` is using `ID_Artikel_Stamm` from the Artikel_Lagerorte table to look up products
+      - However, the VariantProduct model's `legacy_id` field contains the UUID from the legacy system (matching `__KEY` and `UID`), not the `ID_Artikel_Stamm` value
+      - This mismatch is causing all product lookups to fail with "Product with legacy_id X not found" errors
+      - Verified the issue by examining sample data from the legacy system and comparing with our database schema
+    - Determined that we need to expand our product variant synchronization to include the `ID_Artikel_Stamm` value:
+      - Need to add a new field to the VariantProduct model to store the `ID_Artikel_Stamm` value
+      - Must update the product variant sync process to capture this additional identifier
+      - Will need to modify the `ProductStorageTransformer._get_product` method to look up products using this new field

 ## Next Steps
 1. **Fix Box Type Synchronization Issues**:
    - Analyze all unique box types in legacy data